 In common with many charitable organizations, the Partners in Mission Food Bank derives revenue from donations, gifts in-kind and non-receipted income, the completeness of which is not susceptible to satisfactory audit verification.
-Accordingly, our verification of these revenues was limited to the amounts recorded in the records of the entity and we were not able to determine whether any adjustments might be necessary to contributions, excess of revenues over expenditures, current assets and net assets.
+Accordingly, our verification of these revenues was limited to the amounts recorded in the records of the entity and we were not able to determine whether, as at or for the years ended December 31, 2011 and December 31, 2010, any adjustments might be necessary to revenue, excess of revenue over expenses, current assets and net assets.